halo-dot/halo_docs/sdk-access/sdk-access.md

 ##### Getting Started

-To start integrating the Halo.SDK into your app, follow these steps:

-1. **Access the SDK**
-    - You can access the Halo.SDK by adding it as a dependency in your project.
+To start integrating the Halo.SDK into your app, you will need to add it as a dependency in your project.

 Both debug and release versions of the SDK are available.
-    - The release version is suitable for production use.
-The debug version is intended for development and testing purposes.
-It has full logging enabled and allows a debugger to be attached to the app.
+The release version is suitable for production use.
+The debug version is intended for development and testing purposes; it has full logging enabled and allows a debugger to be attached to the app.

-    - The Halo.SDK is hosted in a Maven repository, stored in an S3 bucket in a Halo AWS account.
+The Halo.SDK is hosted in a Maven repository, stored in an S3 bucket in a Halo AWS account.

 ---